Helioviewer-Project/JHelioviewer-SWHV/docs/non-ortho-projection-note.md

   - `TAN`
   - `AZP`
   - six-term `ZPN` on its primary monotonic branch
+- unsupported projection codes fall back to `TAN` on both the Java and GLSL sides
 - `ZPN` support uses only `PV2_0..PV2_5`, which matches the solar test files